Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 \subsection{Multiplet Solver 2: Feynman Propagator Substitution}

-The object is now, as in \S\ref{multiplet_solver1}, to apply the closure condition \eqref{closure_condition} to obtain constraints on the coefficients of a multiplet.
-As in that section, the primary difficulty is in ferreting out equation-of-motion terms in the closure for an on-shell multiplet.
-In \S\ref{multiplet_solver1}, the approach was to split gamma matrices to isolate terms with Lorentz-index structures matching the equation of motion, and then apply the function ``FindNonGaugeInv" from \S\ref{non_gauge_inv} to eliminate the gauge-invariant quantities, which form the equation-of-motion terms.
-In this section, we take the different route of moving to momentum space via the symbolic Fourier transform ``Fourier" of \S\ref{symbolic_fourier}, and then substituting the product of a Feynman propagator and a coupling current for the field.
-In particular, for a spin-(\(s + 1/2\)) fermion \(\Psi^{U}{}_{\alpha}\) with Feynman propagator \((S_{F}^{U V})_{\alpha \beta}\), the coupling current \(J^{U}{}_{\alpha}\) is defined so that
+We now treat our second algorithm for obtaining constraints on the coefficients of a multiplet from closure of the algebra.
+The principal difference from the multiplet solver in \S\ref{multiplet_solver1} is the manner of ferreting out off-shell equation-of-motion terms in the closure for an on-shell multiplet.
+Our general procedure is to move to momentum space and use a Green's function to identify occurrences of the equation of motion.
+Recall that for a spin-(\(s + 1/2\)) fermion \(\Psi^{U}{}_{\alpha}\) with Feynman propagator \((S_{F}^{U V})_{\alpha \beta}\), the coupling current \(J^{U}{}_{\alpha}\) is defined so that

 with the additional current conservation condition